MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/investigate-domain.md

 Investigate a domain to see if the devices and servers in your enterprise network have been communicating with a known malicious domain.

-You can investigate a URL or domain by using the search feature, from the incident experience (in evidence tab, or from the alert story) or by clicking on the URL or domain link from the **Device timeline**.
+You can investigate a URL or domain by using the search feature, from the incident experience (in evidence tab, or from the alert story), from advanced hunting, from the email page and side panel, or by clicking on the URL or domain link from the **Device timeline**.

 You can see information from the following sections in the URL and domain view: